-I’m not an expert on this, but I do recommend that everyone reads The War of Art – by Steven Pressfield.
+I’m not an expert on this, but I do recommend that everyone reads The War of Art: Break Through the Blocks and Win Your Inner Creative Battles by Steven Presfield.
 It’ll change your life in every area and help you realize what we’re up against when doing something that requires a strong resolve.

 The Good Guitar Student

 Your role is to be a good Guitar Student.
 So what does that look like.
 You have a time, place and material to practice.
 You do it!
 Regardless of whatever else comes up to stop you from doing it.
 Maybe it’s the first thing you do after work between 5:30 and 6pm.
 You disappear into your happy place with your guitar and don’t come out until the time is up.
 What do you do?
 You play!